 You can retrieve accurate data on your products and stock levels by tracking inventory in QuickBooks Online.

-Before getting started with the QuickBooks Online inventory system, you must activate the inventory tracking option.
+Before getting started with the QuickBooks Online inventory system, we determined through our tests that you must activate the inventory tracking option.
 Then, you can add inventory goods and track every item you sell.

 The QuickBooks-generated report helps you check inventory status and know if you need to restock.

-Below is a step-by-step for how to track inventory in QuickBooks Online, step by step.
+Below is a step-by-step for how to track inventory in QuickBooks Online.

 Step 1: Turn on inventory tracking

 Before adding any inventory goods, you must enable the inventory tracking tool in QuickBooks Online.

 If you have not yet activated the QuickBooks Online inventory feature, you should do so by following the directions below:

 - Click Edit in the Products and services section.

 - After that, navigate to Sales forms, and activate the Show product/service option.